AlexWaygood/ruff/crates/ty_python_semantic/resources/mdtest/expression/boolean.md

 class NotBoolable:
     __bool__: None = None

-# error: [unsupported-bool-conversion] "Boolean conversion is unsupported for type `NotBoolable`"
+# error: [unsupported-bool-conversion] "Boolean conversion is unsupported for object of type `NotBoolable`"
 if NotBoolable():
     ...
 ```